dmusican/cs201demo/README.md

 Change by my project partner

 int doit() {
-  // here is my method in my code that I am writing.
+  // here is my method in my program that I am writing.
 }